routine needed to run the notebook on Google Colab

 print(f" Test: {relative_error_test.item():e}")

-Then, we define the model we want to use, with the POD (PODBlock
+Next, we define the model we want to use, incorporating the PODBlock

 class PODRBF(torch.nn.Module):